Tanishq4331/nustutors/README.md

 - If there are problems with on a page containg timing selection, ensure no JSX components are declared inside each other.

+- Do NOT use the index parameter of map as the key when rendering a list of components - deleting/adding items will reallocate the keys.

 **TODO**

 - Sidebar instead of dropdown for narrow viewports
+- MUI theme provider
 - https://freefrontend.com/
 - limit on document uploads, enforced from storage
 - manage previous uploads